isomerpages/mlaw-corp/news/speeches/_posts/2014-02-19-Remarks-by-Senior-Minister-Of-State-For-Law-Indranee-Rajah-at-MOU-signing-ceremonies-in-Myanmar-universities.md

 ---
-layout: post
-title: Remarks by Senior Minister Of State For Law, Indranee Rajah, at MOU signing ceremonies in Myanmar universities
+title: 'Remarks by Senior Minister Of State For Law, Indranee Rajah, at MOU signing ceremonies in Myanmar universities'
 permalink: /news/speeches/remarks-by-sms-at-mou-signing-ceremonies-in-myanmar-universities
 breadcrumb: Speeches
-collection_name: news

 ---

 19 Feb 2014 Posted in [Speeches](/news/speeches)